Skip to Content

 Don’t Use Your Flash

-Many people will be taking lots of photographs with the flash on before the show, but it’s not the picture you want.
-With the flash on, the face of the Treasury will appear almost white and you’ll lose all of the beautiful shadows and night lighting at Petra.
+Many people will take lots of photographs with the flash on before the show, but it’s not the picture you want.
+With the flash on, the face of the Treasury will appear almost white, and you’ll lose all of the beautiful shadows and night lighting at Petra.
 Use a tripod and try long exposure methods (examples below) or set your camera to a no flash mode and keep it very still.

 Be Respectful Of The Non-Photographers